vvebra/svg/README.md

 # svg

 This is solution for the "Get Magic" task using "AIπ.Co".

+Solution requires Java 21.

 Easiest way to start service is
 ```shell script